finix-payments/finix-flex-docs-generator/sections/guide_create_application_payouts/enable_processing/response.md

 ```

 Now that we have a processor associated with an `Application` we'll want to
-enable its ability to creaet new `Transfers` and `Authorizations`.
+enable its ability to create new `Transfers` and `Authorizations`.
 This same
 method can be used to shut off its ability to process transactions as a form of
 risk management.